Talaris Therapeutics (NASDAQ:TALS) Shares Gap Down to $13.72

-Talaris Therapeutics, Inc. (NASDAQ:TALS)’s stock price gapped down before the market opened on Tuesday .
+Shares of Talaris Therapeutics, Inc. (NASDAQ:TALS) gapped down prior to trading on Tuesday .
 The stock had previously closed at $13.72, but opened at $13.00.
-Talaris Therapeutics shares last traded at $13.27, with a volume of 339 shares changing hands.
+Talaris Therapeutics shares last traded at $13.27, with a volume of 339 shares traded.

-Several research analysts recently issued reports on the company.
-Guggenheim started coverage on Talaris Therapeutics in a research report on Tuesday, June 1st.
-They set a “buy” rating and a $26.00 target price on the stock.
-Evercore ISI reissued a “buy” rating and issued a $35.00 price objective on shares of Talaris Therapeutics in a research report on Tuesday, August 17th.
-Zacks Investment Research cut Talaris Therapeutics from a “hold” rating to a “sell” rating in a research report on Wednesday, August 18th.
-Morgan Stanley started coverage on Talaris Therapeutics in a research report on Tuesday, June 1st.
-They issued an “overweight” rating and a $35.00 price objective on the stock.
-Finally, SVB Leerink started coverage on Talaris Therapeutics in a research note on Tuesday, June 1st.
-They issued an “outperform” rating and a $21.00 target price on the stock.
+Several research analysts have weighed in on TALS shares.
+SVB Leerink started coverage on Talaris Therapeutics in a research report on Tuesday, June 1st.
+They issued an “outperform” rating and a $21.00 price objective on the stock.
+Zacks Investment Research lowered Talaris Therapeutics from a “hold” rating to a “sell” rating in a research note on Wednesday, August 18th.
+Evercore ISI restated a “buy” rating and issued a $35.00 target price on shares of Talaris Therapeutics in a research note on Tuesday, August 17th.
+Guggenheim started coverage on Talaris Therapeutics in a research note on Tuesday, June 1st.
+They issued a “buy” rating and a $26.00 target price on the stock.
+Finally, Morgan Stanley started coverage on Talaris Therapeutics in a research note on Tuesday, June 1st.
+They issued an “overweight” rating and a $35.00 target price on the stock.
 One investment analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
 According to MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $29.25.

 The company’s 50 day simple moving average is $13.58.

 Several large investors have recently added to or reduced their stakes in TALS.
 Blackstone Inc bought a new stake in shares of Talaris Therapeutics during the 2nd quarter valued at $118,832,000.
-Citadel Advisors LLC bought a new stake in shares of Talaris Therapeutics during the 2nd quarter valued at $38,146,000.
-BlackRock Inc. bought a new stake in shares of Talaris Therapeutics during the 2nd quarter valued at $26,047,000.
-Hhlr Advisors LTD. bought a new stake in shares of Talaris Therapeutics during the 2nd quarter valued at $12,536,000.
+Citadel Advisors LLC bought a new position in Talaris Therapeutics in the 2nd quarter worth about $38,146,000.
+BlackRock Inc. bought a new position in Talaris Therapeutics in the 2nd quarter worth about $26,047,000.
+Hhlr Advisors LTD. bought a new position in Talaris Therapeutics in the 2nd quarter worth about $12,536,000.
 Finally, Aisling Capital Management LP bought a new position in Talaris Therapeutics in the 2nd quarter worth about $10,032,000.
 Institutional investors own 0.02% of the company’s stock.

 About Talaris Therapeutics (NASDAQ:TALS)